Global Investment of $2.7 Trillion Annually Needed for Net-Zero Emissions by 2050

 Credit: Unsplash/APPA

-In its recently released Energy Transition Outlook 2023, energy company Wood Mackenzie underscores the imperative of investing a minimum of $2.7 trillion annually in renewable energy, , and energy transition technologies to attain global net-zero emissions by the year 2050.
+In its recently released Energy Transition Outlook 2023, energy company Wood Mackenzie underscores the imperative of investing a minimum of $2.7 trillion annually in , infrastructure, and energy transition technologies to attain global net-zero emissions by the year 2050.
 The report outlines three distinct scenarios, with the most ambitious targeting carbon emissions aligned with the 1.5-degree goal set forth in the 2015 Paris Agreement.
-Low-carbon hydrogen and carbon removal technologies are projected to play pivotal roles in this endeavor.
+Low-carbon and carbon removal technologies are projected to play pivotal roles in this endeavor.

 Under the 1.5-degree scenario, the report predicts that the share of electricity in final energy demand will surge to 50% by 2050.
 Meanwhile, in the 2-degree scenario, an annual investment of $1.9 trillion is deemed necessary.
 Wealthier nations are expected to reach net-zero emissions by 2050, while global net-zero emissions would be achieved by 2070.